nafcoder/InTrans-RNA5hmC/README.md

 Fasta
 ```

-2. For predicting 5-Hydroxymethylcytosine modification from a RNA sequence, you need to run the [extract_word_embedding.py](Predict/extract_word_embedding.py) to generate Word embedding and then run [predict.py](Predict/predict.py) for prediction.
-Before prediction, the RiNALMo embedding should be generated and stored into [RiNALMo.npy](Predict/RiNALMo.npy) file.
+2. For predicting 5-Hydroxymethylcytosine modification from the RNA sequences, you need to run the [extract_word_embedding.py](Predict/extract_word_embedding.py) to generate Word embedding and then run [predict.py](Predict/predict.py) for prediction.
+Before prediction, the RiNALMo embedding should be generated and stored in [RiNALMo.npy](Predict/RiNALMo.npy) file.

-### Reproduce previous paper metrics for C-linked glycosylation
+### Reproduce previous paper metrics for 5-Hydroxymethylcytosine modification
-In [existing SOTA models](existing SOTA models) folder, scripts are provided for reproducing the results of the previous papers.
+In the [existing SOTA models](existing SOTA models) folder, scripts are provided for reproducing the results of the previous papers.